geopython/pygeometa/doc/wmo-wigos.md

 #### `climate_zone`
-The `climate_zone` object is a child of the `facility` object and allows for specifying 1..n child objects to model changing climate zones over time.
-At least one child object is required.
+The `climate_zone` object is a child of the `facility` object and allows for specifying 0..n child objects to model changing climate zones over time.

 Property Name|Mandatory/Optional|Description|Example|Reference
 -------------|------------------|-----------|-------|---------: